 Better Together: Why Group Counseling is an Important Discipleship Tool- Part 2

-So how can Group Counseling impact us as significantly as individual counseling?
-Group Counseling can be just as effective as similar studies link the relationships among group members as essential to our growth and change.
-Sharing our emotions, struggles, and questions with others enhances our view of our circumstances and reminds us that we aren’t alone in it.
+So why does Group Counseling matter?
+Group Counseling can be just as effective as individual counseling offering us the opportunity to share emotions, questions, and struggles with others.
+Studies show similar links to the relationships among group members as impactful to our growth and change.
+Hearing others share their story reminds us that we aren’t alone in our challenges.
 Genesis 2:18 says, “It is not good that man should be alone,” and we are better together than by ourselves.

-However, many of us have developed an ethos of independence by living our lives apart from needing others.
-When we were young, we were taught to be independent: tie your shoes, pick up your toys, drive a car, be responsible.
-Becoming independent is the pathway to maturity as we take on new challenges and learn to accomplish new things by ourselves.
+Some of us have developed an ethos of independence by living our lives apart from needing others.
+When we were young, we were taught to take care of ourselves: tie your shoes, pick up your toys, drive a car, and be responsible.
+Becoming independent is a normal pathway to maturity as we take on challenges and learn to accomplish new things by ourselves.
 Independence is a natural part of growing up, but it can also be a hindrance.
 Brene Brown says, “One of the greatest barriers to connection is the cultural importance we place on ‘going it alone.’
 Somehow, we’ve come to equate success with not needing anyone.”

 Words can have a significant impact on us, and the Bible has a lot to say about how we use them.
 James 3:6 says, “the tongue is a fire, a world of unrighteousness” and our words, although well-meaning, do more damage than good.
-I often hear stories of fixing, advice-ing, judging, and shaming occurring in groups that aren’t set up with protective boundaries.
-If a group leader doesn’t protect how listening and sharing are done, it can be hurtful.
-We read in Proverbs that “rash words are like sword thrusts” (12:18) and “Gracious words are like…sweetness to the soul” (16:24).
+I often hear stories of fixing, advice-ing, judging, and shaming among friends and family.
+But Group Counseling offers protective barriers and limits around ignorant and harsh words so that you can practice vulnerability and openness in a safe and confidential environment.
+We read in Proverbs that “Gracious words are like…sweetness to the soul” (16:24) and what more do our souls need when they are struggling than encouragement and support!

 We must learn and practice how to listen, empathize, and help people.
-Group Counseling is an effective space to experience these kinds of safe and vulnerable relationships alongside a counselor who can guide us, enforce boundaries, and encourage styles of relating that are life-giving.
-A common slogan says, You can only take people as far as you’ve gone yourself, meaning if you haven’t experienced and practiced openness, vulnerability, and safety, most likely you won’t be able to offer it to others.
+Group Counseling is an effective space to experience these kinds of safe and vulnerable relationships alongside a counselor who can guide us, enforce boundaries, and model relational dynamics that are validating and encouraging.
+A common slogan says,” You can only take people as far as you’ve gone yourself,” meaning if you haven’t experienced and practiced openness, vulnerability, and safety, most likely you won’t be able to offer it to others.

 Brown, B. (2020).
 The gifts of imperfection.
 Random House.